tliutony/OpenDSA/RST/en/MHC/linkedList.rst

 .. note::

-    We'll go over the rest of the implementation in lecture and in Lab 5!
+   We'll discuss the rest of the implementation over the next few classes!

 .. codeinclude:: MHC/MHCLinkedList
    :tag: MHCLinkedList